arnold-c/reproducible-research/guideline.md

 └── analysis.R
 ```

 As you can see, the project repository contains separate directories that you can use to store different file types.
 Importantly, the analysis and cleaning files are stored in the project root, allowing easy use of relative paths over explicit paths e.g. `read_csv(here('data', 'data_file.csv'))` rather than `read_csv('C:/Users/owner/Documents/Repos/my_project/data/data_file.csv')`.
-The reason why we prefer relative paths is that they allow projects to be used by multiple people without the need to re-write code.
-If you change computer, or the project is opened by another person, the code will break as they will not have the same directory structure as the computer that the code was created on.
+The reason why relative paths are preferable is that they allow projects to be used by multiple people without the need to re-write code.
+If you use explicit paths and change computer, or the project is opened by another person, the code will break as they will not have the same directory structure as the computer that the code was created on.

-> **Note:** the example above used an `R` package called `here_here`, calling the function `here()`.
+> **Note:** the example above used an R package called `here_here`, calling the function `here()`.
 Similar solutions may exist for other languages, and you should try and find them for the language of your choice.

 ## `data/`